Has your doctor told you that you need to take insulin? You'll want to get familiar with what it is and how you use it.

 Insulin is a hormone that controls blood sugar.
 There are many types of insulin used to treat diabetes.
-They are classified by:
+They include:

-Regular- or short-acting insulin.
+- Regular- or short-acting insulin.
 It takes about 30 minutes to work fully and lasts for 3 to 6 hours.

-Intermediate-acting insulin.
+- Intermediate-acting insulin.
 This takes 2 to 4 hours to work fully.
 Its effects can last for up to 18 hours.

-How Do I Take Insulin for Diabetes?
+How Do I Take It?

-What Are the Side Effects of Insulin?
+What Are the Side Effects?

-The major side effects of insulin taken for diabetes include:
+The major side effects include:

 - Low blood sugar